Italy–Yugoslavia relations: Border in Dalmatia

 After the failure of a border agreement at the Paris Peace Conference, discussions continued between the Kingdom of Italy and the Kingdom of Yugoslavia.
-During 1920 the Italian government was under internal pressure to expand her borders as fair compensation for war victims and war debt.
+During 1920 the Italian government was under internal pressure to expand its borders as fair compensation for war victims and war debt.
 An example of this pressure was the publication of a forged letter purporting to be from Abraham Lincoln to Macedonio Melloni, in which Lincoln had apparently acknowledged all the coast between Venice and Cattaro as Italian national territory.
-Relations seemed to settle with the signing of the Treaty of Rapallo and the annexation by Italy of the Free State of Fiume.
+Relations seemed to settle with the signing of the Treaty of Rapallo, the annexation by Italy of the Free State of Fiume and the evacuation of the Governorate of Dalmatia.

 Relations with the Kingdom of Yugoslavia were severely affected and constantly remained tense, because of the dispute over Dalmatia and over the city-port of Fiume (Rijeka).
+The Italians claimed Fiume on the principle of self-determination, disregarding its mainly Slavic suburb of Sušak.
 It had become a free state according to the League of Nations, but was occupied by some Italian rebels led by the writer Gabriele d'Annunzio.
 In 1924 the city was divided between Italy and Yugoslavia (the Treaty of Rapallo).
 Fascism came to Italy in 1922.
 Their policies included nationalistic Italianization courses of action, under which minority rights were severely reduced.

 In 1925, the two countries signed the Treaty of Nettuno, but it took until 1928 before it was ratified in the Yugoslav parliament, after the assassination of Stjepan Radić.

 Albania issue

 Before becoming the Duce of Italy, Benito Mussolini had clearly stated his thinking about Yugoslavia.
 He was creating a difference towards Serbia in which "Italy will always have [a] friendly policy but with Yugoslavia she will have [a] good relationship only if she accept[s] that her destiny is [in the] Aegean and not [the] Adriatic Sea".
 The relationship between the two states ended after the signing of a friendship pact between the Kingdoms of Italy and Albania on 27 November 1926.
+This was the reason Yugoslavian minister of foreign affairs Momčilo Ninčić resigned his office, which also prompted others in the government to followed his suit.
+Ninčić did that "on the ground that the check sustained by his policy impelled him to take such a step".

 With this pact, in the eyes of King Alexander, Italy entered the Yugoslav zone of influence; Mussolini was not interested in diplomatic protests from Belgrade; Yugoslavia signed a secret military pact with France on 11 November 1927.

 During this time the first contact between Ante Pavelić (who wanted Italian help for the destruction of Yugoslavia) and the creation of an independent Croatia with official representatives from Italy.
 After the proclamation of a dictatorship in Yugoslavia, Ante Pavelić left "his" country and went into exile in Italy in October 1929.
 Mussolini gave the job of approaching and helping Croatian separatists to Italian parliamentary member Fulvio Suvich in 1929.